finbourne/configuration-sdk-csharp/sdk/docs/ConfigurationSetsApi.md

             try
             {
-                // [EARLY ACCESS] GetConfigurationSet: Get a configuration set, including all the associated metadata.
+                // GetConfigurationSet: Get a configuration set, including all the associated metadata.
 By default secrets will not be revealed
                 ConfigurationSet result = apiInstance.GetConfigurationSet(type, scope, code, reveal, userId);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }